Logos (Christianity): Luke 1:1-2

-Like John 1:1-5, Luke 1:1-2 also refers to "the beginning" and to "the word:"
+Like John 1:1-5, Luke 1:1-2 also refers to the beginning and to the word:

 David Lyle Jeffrey and Leon Morris have seen in "the word" a reference to Jesus Christ.
-However, this reference did not depict the same significant theology of the Logos as depicted in gospel of John.
-In its context, it is referring to the gospel message about Jesus and his teaching, rather than a title or identity for him.
+However, this reference did not depict the same significant theology of the Logos as depicted in the gospel of John.
+In context, it is referring to the gospel message about Jesus and his teaching, rather than his title or identity.

 Septuagint

 Certain references to the term logos in the Septuagint in Christian theology are taken as prefiguring New Testament usage such as Psalm 33:6, which relates directly to the Genesis creation narrative.
 Theophilus of Antioch references the connection in To Autolycus 1:7.

-Irenaeus of Lyon explained Psalm 33:6 as that the “One God, the Father, not made, invisible, creator of all things” “created the things that were made” “by (the) Word” and “adorned all things” “by (the) Spirit.”
-Irenaeus added, “fittingly is the Word called the Son, and the Spirit the Wisdom of God.”
+Irenaeus of Lyon explained Psalm 33:6 as that the "One God, the Father, not made, invisible, creator of all things ... created the things that were made ... by [the] Word" and "adorned all things ... by [the] Spirit."
+He added, "fittingly is the Word called the Son, and the Spirit the Wisdom of God."

 Origen of Alexandria likewise sees in it the operation of the Trinity, a mystery intimated beforehand by the Psalmist David.
-Augustine of Hippo considered that in Ps.33:6 both logos and pneuma were "on the verge of being personified".
+Augustine of Hippo considered that in Psalms 33:6 both logos and pneuma were "on the verge of being personified".